gromacs/gromacs/docs/gmxapi/userguide/install.rst

   like ``bin`` and ``share``.

-If you are not a system administrator you are encouraged to install in a Python virtual environment, created with virtualenv or Conda.
+If you are not a system administrator you are encouraged to install in a Python virtual environment, created with virtualenv or Conda_.
 Otherwise, you will need to specify the ``--user`` flag to ``pip``.

 Two of the easiest problems to run into are incompatible compilers and